jeevapr20/hospital-website/README.md

 - **Staff**: Staff members can view all appointments in the system.
 No modification rights for appointments or payments.
 - **Doctors**: Doctors can update the status of appointments to Confirmed, Pending, or Cancelled.
 After confirming an appointment, a payment link is provided to the patient.
 Doctors can prescribe medications (though the prescription module is not yet active).
 - **Patients**: Patients can book appointments with doctors.
 Upon confirmation of an appointment, patients can pay a fee of ₹250 for booking.
-Payments are processed using the Stripe payment gateway (still in progress).
+Payments are processed using the Stripe payment gateway.

 ---